j4p3/bonner.jp/content/collections/posts/0-aa-sincerity.md

 How will they works as businesses?
 Without the ad money of high-touch, high-frequency feed-based networks, will they need to resort to subscriptions?
 Will open source competitors like [Mastadon](https://joinmastodon.org), not needing ad funding, rise to fill in the gap?

 Somebody had better figure this out.
 Because if we don't, then we're looking at a future in which Facebook and Google's augmented reality displays are keeping us up to the minute with the like counts of our latest posts, the dankest memes of the day, and, of course, enough advertiser messages to pay for it all.
-This may be the inevitable fate of our generation - but I'm betting that those kids in the adjacent booth in the restaurant, sharing their silly private photos, are going to be dumb enough to fall for it.
+This may be the inevitable fate of our generation - but I'm betting that those kids in the adjacent booth in the restaurant, sharing their silly private photos, aren't going to be dumb enough to fall for it.